jffernan/my-react-redux-calculator/README.md

 # my-react-redux-calculator

-Welcome to My React Redux Calculator SPA, where you can perform basic math operations in the UI.
+Welcome to My React Redux Calculator SPA, where you can perform basic math operations by clicking the buttons of the calculator in the UI.

 Live demo at: https://jffernan.github.io/my-react-redux-calculator/